provenancetech/pti-docs/guide/v0/auth.md

 The PTI API uses asymmetric cryptography, encapsulated in a signature, to authenticate the caller of the API.
 PTI only has access to your public key(s), never to your private key.
 It's your responsability to keep your private key secure at all times.
 Having access to your private key means having access to your PTI API account.
-Do not share your private key  in publicly accessible areas such as GitHub, client-side code, and so forth.
+Do **NOT** share your private key  in publicly accessible areas such as code repositories, client-side code, and so forth.

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.